-Your home foundation is in direct contact with the ground and joins the building's structure with the underlying zone of soil or rock.
-The foundation's job is to transfer the structure's load to the underlying soil or rock, without excessive settlement or movement.
+Your foundation is in direct contact with the ground and links the building’s structure to the underlying zone of soil or rock.
+The foundation transfers the structure’s load to the underlying soil or rock while avoiding excessive settlement or movement.

-A home's foundation is in direct contact with the ground and the building's structure sits on the underlying zone of soil or rock.
-The foundation's function is to transfer the structure's load to the underlying soil or rock, without excessive settlement or movement.
+A home’s foundation is in direct contact with the ground and the building’s structure sits on the underlying zone of soil or rock.
+The foundation transfers the structure’s load to the underlying soil or rock while minimizing settlement or movement.

-Slab-on-Grade Foundations are shallow foundations that are usually constructed of reinforced concrete.
+Slab-on-Grade Foundations are shallow foundations, usually constructed with reinforced concrete.
 Slab-on-Grade Foundations can be built quickly and are relatively inexpensive to build.
 The function of a Slab-on-Grade Foundation is not to resist or limit the amount of heave that might occur beneath a slab foundation, but to fluctuate with the shrink and heave.
 Slab-on-grade houses do not have basements.

 Shallow foundations are susceptible to seasonal movement from rainfall, drought, freeze/thaw cycles, temperature changes and transpiration of moisture thru the roots of large plants and trees.